What is Home and Contents Insurance?

 Standard Policies Often Include Cover For:

-- Weather Events: Storm, hail, lightning, flood (now standard with many Victorian insurers), and bushfire damage.
+- Weather Events: Storm, hail, lightning, flood (availability depends on the insurer and their underwriting guidelines), and bushfire damage.

 - Theft and Crime: Burglary, attempted theft, and vandalism.